thegameofcode/iris/docs/api.md

 #### iris.Event.pauseListeners()
 *Since*: `v0.6.0`

-Pause all listeners added using [iris.Event.listen(target, eventName, listener)](#iriseventlistentarget-eventname-listener), this will remove the listeners from targets.
+Pause all listeners added using [iris.Event.listen(target, eventName, listener[, weakReference])](#iriseventlistentarget-eventname-listener-weakreference), this will remove the listeners from targets.
 Use [iris.Event.resumeListeners()](#iriseventresumelisteners) to add them again.

 ```javascript